origo-map/origo-documentation/content/settings.md

 ---|---|---
 `title` | string | Infowindow header text.
 Default is "Träffar".
 `listLayout` | boolean | Option to show layers as a list.
 Default is false.
 `export` | object | Defines settings for the export.
 Two different export options are possible, server side and client side.
 Server side export requires a server endpoint and can be configured either as a simple export or layer specific export.
+All three export types can be used together.
 Currently only attributes can be sent with server side export.
 `groupAggregations`| array of groupAggregation objects | If specified an aggregation of features in each layer is displayed for a selection.
 E.g. sum of all area.
 Multiple aggregations can be configured.

 **export properties**